Jaxelr/thealbumyearsplaylist/README.md

 | 2005 |  |
 | 2006 | Episode 15 |

-As a shameless self promotion, I must comment that I also keep track of all these albums on my [spotify profile](https://open.spotify.com/user/jaxelr)
+As a shameless self promotion, I must comment that I also track all these albums on my [spotify playlists](https://open.spotify.com/user/jaxelr)